A tasty and unexpected way to use apples in a sweet dessert.

 - 1 cup pecans, ground and toasted

-- Preheat oven to 350 degrees.
+- Heat oven to 350 degrees.
 Combine sugar and water in a large sauté pan and cook over high heat until sugar turns golden, 3 to 5 minutes.
 Do not stir until sugar starts to brown.
 Add apples and cook until they are tender and the caramel is soft, about 4 minutes.

 - Combine butter, brown sugar and honey, mixing well on high speed.
 Add eggs one at a time, fully incorporating each one before adding the next.
 Add cooked apples and mix well.
 Set aside.